AminSajedian/ChatGPT-Collapser/readme.md

 🔹 Click the **collapse/expand button** next to each message to toggle visibility.

 🔹 Use the **global collapse/expand button** (bottom-right corner of the page) to collapse or expand all messages at once.

+🔹 Action buttons (e.g., copy, edit) remain visible even when the message content is collapsed.

 ## 📝 Known Issues & Future Improvements
 🔹 🔜 Plan to add a settings page for custom behavior.